romerogroup/pyprocar/docs/_sources/dftprep.rst.txt

 DFT Preparation
 ================

-This section discusses steps to perform DFT calculations to obtain data reqired to run PyProcar for post-processing.
-Examples of these are available in the ``examples`` directory of the github repository.
+This section discusses steps to perform DFT calculations to obtain data required to run PyProcar for post-processing.
+Examples of these are available in the ``examples`` directory of the Github repository.
 Features that require non-collinear spin calculations such as 2D spin texture plots and 3D Fermi surfaces with spin texture is currently only supported for VASP calculations.
 Band unfolding is also limited to VASP calculations since the phase of the wavefunctions is only parsed from the VASP PROCAR file.
 Support for these features in other DFT codes will be available in the future.

 The flag is to be set in PyProcar functions to select the DFT code.